Lexington Alarm: Dispatches sent beginning April 19

-Dispatch that went though New York and later on to Baltimore, arriving there on April 26.
+Dispatch that went through New York and later on to Baltimore, arriving there on April 26.

 A number of post riders carried the "Lexington Alarm" message throughout a network of mail routes in Massachusetts, Connecticut, Rhode Island, and New Hampshire.

 Isaac Bissell delivered the message west of Worcester to Springfield, Massachusetts, south to Hartford, Connecticut and in other areas in the state over six days.

 Israel Bissell (no known relationship) conveyed the message to Worcester, Massachusetts, throughout eastern and southern Connecticut to New York City, New Jersey, and Philadelphia.
 Copies of the manuscript, handbills, and newspapers were circulated to other locations, like Maryland, North Carolina, and other areas.

 Postriders rode through bad weather, poor road conditions, and moonless nights, which controlled whether they were able to travel three to five miles an hour.

 Continued circulation

 A copy reached Baltimore, Maryland, on April 26, where Mary Katherine Goddard printed the verbiage in the Baltimore Adviser and the Maryland Journal.
 It was printed in the Maryland Gazetter the following day in Annapolis, Maryland.
 On April 29, Alexander Purdie printed the message in the Virginia Gazette in Williamsburg, Virginia.

 Another copy of the dispatch went to New Bern, North Carolina, where it was endorsed, and another to Charleston, South Carolina.
 The message was spread to other towns in Virginia, North Carolina, and South Carolina in May.
 (Note: A map printed on page 95 in the Maryland Historical Magazine shows the route from Watertown, Massachusetts, through eastern and southern Connecticut, to New York, New Jersey, Philadelphia, and to Alexandria, Virginia.)